kefth/planet-pytorch/README.md

 This repository's main objective is to serve as a starting point to [PyTorch](http://pytorch.org/).
 The parts that are covered are:
 - A simple data loader that inherits `torch.utils.data.Dataset`.
 Adds default transformations from `torchvision.transforms`.
 - Definition of a simple convolutional network and all necessary building blocks for training/validation.
-- Loading pretrained models e.g. DenseNet, ResNet, VGG and finetuning.
+- Loading pretrained models e.g. ResNet
 - Visualizing training in tensorboard.
 - Predicting on new images.